Commu-Bandung/MuhammadFirmanKahfi/README.md

 <p align="center">
   <img src="./img/laporan/logo-commu.png">
 </p>
-Commu is Application for find sponsorship and partnership  between the company and the organization / community college
+Commu is Application for find sponsorship and partnership  between the company and the organization / community in college

 # Pre Requisite
 ##Software